LEARN-LK/VCR/start&Ending-room.md

 ---

- **Tip:** Use “Leave meeting” if you're switching moderators or stepping out temporarily.
+ **Note:** Use “Leave meeting” if you're switching moderators or stepping out temporarily.
 Use “End meeting” only when the session is truly over.

-Let me know if you’d like this added to a user guide or training slide.